learn-co-curriculum/phase-1-context-lab/README.md

 * **Argument(s)**
   * `Array` of employee records
 * **Returns**
-  * Pay owed for all dates
+  * Sum of pay owed for **all** employees for all dates, as a number
 * **Behavior**
-  * Using `wagesEarnedOnDate`, accumulate the value of all dates worked by the employee in the record used as context.
+  * Using `allWagesFor` for each of the employees, accumulate the value of all dates worked by the employee in the record used as context.
 Amount should be returned as a number.

 ## A Mystery on the Horizon